 There are several approaches to selecting defensive stocks.
-Some seem to make sense, but are actually unproven.
+Some seem to make sense but are actually unproven.
 Others are based on what has happened in the past, with no guarantee that that’s how things will play out the next time around.

 Sectors, Volatility, and Risk

 For starters, certain sectors are regarded as defensive because they are not closely correlated to economic cycles.
-The healthcare, utilities, defence and consumer non-discretionary sectors are all regarded as defensive.
+The healthcare, utilities, defense and consumer non-discretionary sectors are all regarded as defensive.
 The problem with that approach is that these sectors all have cycles of their own, and can run into their own hurdles.

 The US utilities sector, as an example, was down 6 percent in December after the US tax reform bill was signed.
 There is no point exchanging one type of risk for another.

 Another approach is to select stocks with low volatility.
 This approach can also be flawed at times – risk and volatility are no the same thing.
 And, periods of low volatility can precede periods of high volatility.
 Picking stocks with low volatility may not prove to be a very defensive strategy.

 Under different circumstances, it may be worth considering other asset classes, but right now there just isn’t much point owning bonds or real estate.
 Gold can reduce portfolio volatility, but there isn’t a reason to own it beyond that.
 There’s no holy grail when it comes to picking defensive stocks or sectors.

 The best one can do is use a general approach combining multiple factors and common sense.
 For further safety, one can then diversify across two or three ETFs that take a slightly different approach to the problem.
 The following ETFs each offer a slightly different approach to selecting stocks that should hold up well if we see a market downturn in 2018.